BhavyaSParmar/Causality-and-Confounding-in-Lifestyle-Demographics-on-Cardiovascular-Health/README.md

 # Causality and Confounding in Lifestyle and Demographics on Cardiovascular Health

-This project is a comprehensive exploration of cardiovascular health, leveraging **causal inference techniques** and **machine learning models** to understand the intricate relationships between clinical, demographic, and lifestyle factors and their impacts on heart disease outcomes.
+This project is a comprehensive exploration of cardiovascular health, leveraging **causal inference techniques** and **machine learning models** to understand the intricate relationships between clinical, demographic, and lifestyle factors and their impact on heart disease outcomes.

 ---